Sessions via FaceTime, Zoom or Skype

 - People who travel frequently and want to maintain the consistency of sessions

-- People who cannot manage the inconvenience of traveling to and from a therapist’s office
+- People who cannot travel to and from a therapist’s office

-Facetime works similarly, but it is available only on Apple computers, iPads and iPhones.
+FaceTime is available only on Apple computers, iPads and iPhones.
+It gets high marks for encryption and ease of use.

 These sessions are conducted in the same way that office-based sessions are conducted and they are the same length (50 minutes).
 Communication by these technologies is encrypted and decrypted automatically, which lowers the chance of your communications being intercepted (compared to sessions done by cell phone).